prolina-foundation/lisk-wiki/Install-a-Lisk-node-on-Ubuntu.md

 $ ./lisk.sh rebuild -f blockchain.db.gz
 ```

-this takes a cuple of minutes.
-Now you can verify that lisk is syncing:
+this takes a couple of minutes.
+Now you can verify that Lisk is syncing:

 ```
 $ ./lisk.sh status